dflyapp/tennis-btn/README.md

 Supabase Free Tier: replace all new env variables.

+Supabase is for auth, storage.

+Drizzle is for types, migration, create tables and relationship...

-step 1: migration: `npx drizzle-kit generate`
+1. step 1: migration: `npx drizzle-kit generate`

-step 2: push to remote `npx drizzle-kit migrate`
+2. step 2: push to remote `npx drizzle-kit migrate`

 ## Notes

 - next-sitemap is not generating for /bang-diem/nam and /bang-diem/nu

+## To do

 [ ] migrate to app router /hinh-anh
 [ ] migrate to app router /giai-dau and /giai-dau/:id
+[ ] use server action as much as possible, together with Suspense [ ] use Supabase Storage (while migrating giai-dau)